Last updated on September 26, 2020 by Dan Nanni

 In this guide, I will describe how to run Ubuntu Desktop on Amazon EC2.

-In a nutshell, the approach is to launch a Ubuntu Server instance first.
+In a nutshell, the approach is to launch a Ubuntu Server instance on EC2 first.
 Then install desktop environment on it, and access the headless server instance via VNC remote desktop.

-First, install Ubuntu Desktop on the server instance by running the following command.
+Go ahead and install Ubuntu Desktop on this server instance by running the following command.

 Reboot the VM instance.